maxxiimo/coding-design/chp1-information-architecting.md

 ### Wireframing with Susy

 In *The Front End Manifesto* we learned how to [install and implement Susy][Chapter 7 - Manifesto].
 It's a powerful tool which I strongly recommend you use.
-Using it will allow you to quickly lay out the content of your application, set breakpoints, and test across different devices until you zero in on the perfect layout for your project.
+Using it will allow you to quickly lay out the content of your application, [set breakpoints][Susy Breakpoints], and test across different devices until you zero in on the perfect layout for your project.

 One feature that will help you wireframe is the grid background tool:
 <br>